ZachBaird/tictactoe/readme.md

 The current test-driven version also has 5 files:

-* board.rb - A class containing a strin literal of what the board looks like with methods to display and update that value
+* board.rb - A class containing a string literal of what the board looks like with methods to display and update that value
 * gamemanager.rb - A class managing the main game loop and consuming most the other code
 * main.rb - The entrypoint for the application
 * move.rb - A class serving as a plain old Ruby object to store player data on a move